How to Enroll Your Child

-Stafford schools welcome all students regardless of race, color, creed, sex, religion, national origin or disabling condition who live within the boundaries of the Stafford County Public School district and meet state age and health requirements.
-Parents should enroll their child as soon as they arrive in Stafford County at the school they will be attending by making an appointment at the appropriate school.
+Stafford Schools welcome all students regardless of race, color, creed, sex, religion, national origin, or disabling condition who live within the boundaries of the Stafford County Public School district and meet state age and health requirements.
+Parents should enroll their child as soon as they arrive in Stafford County at the school they will attend by making an appointment at the appropriate school.
 If you have questions about which school your child should attend, call the Central Office at (540) 658-6000.
-Children who will be five years old on or before September 30 and have not reached age twenty on or before August 1 are eligible for admission.
+Children who are five years old on or before September 30 and have not reached age twenty on or before August 1 are eligible for admission.

 - Official birth certificate

 - A transfer slip or report card from a previous school

 - A copy of the current IEP and reports if the student has been receiving special education services

 - A physical examination report completed within one year of school entry for grades K-5.
 Any students entering or returning to school in the United States must also furnish a physical examination done within one year.

 - School Entrance Health Information (health history)